paulrosen/abcjs/docs/contributing.md

 ## Releasing

+Note: The following checklist is for committers.
+For most people who want to contribute a pull request, this isn't necessary.

 To release a new version, this checklist should be followed:

 [_] Add a section to the top of [the release notes](../RELEASE.md).